Plumsail/forms-docs/SharePoint/javascript/manager.rst

             - *Id* - returns the ID of the item.

-            - *FileLeafRef* - returns the name of the docuemnt and document set.
+            - *FileLeafRef* - returns the name of the document and document set.

             - *RedirectUrl* - holds the URL of a page where a user will be redirected after saving.
 This object can be changed.
             **Note**: RedirectUrl is ignored inside a panel.